HOW WILL NEW YORK CITY’S PLAN BE MAINTAINED OVER THE LONG TERM?

 Monitoring of Mitigation Actions in the HMP

-The NYCEM’s Hazard Mitigation Unit (HMU) is the lead coordinator to monitor and update the HMP.
-NYCEM maintains adequate mitigation planning staff to support HMU’s work on the HMP.
+The NYCEM’s Risk and Recovery Unit (RRU) is the lead coordinator to monitor and update the HMP.
+NYCEM maintains adequate mitigation planning staff to support RRU’s work on the HMP.

 NYCEM decided to move toward publishing a web-based HMP versus a document-based format to reflect the dynamic process New York City is using to update its hazard-mitigation actions and to keep its list of expanding city-wide resiliency initiatives current.
 NYCEM is continuously focused on hazard risk and mitigation.
 The landscape of information and initiatives is always changing and a web-based approach ensures the HMP is always relevant.

-In the first four years of the five-year (2019 to 2023) HMP planning cycle, the HMU’s activities will include:
+In the first four years of the five-year (2019 to 2023) HMP planning cycle, the RRU’s activities will include:

 - Annually collecting reports and project studies from agencies involved in implementing mitigation projects or activities identified in the Mitigation Strategy section of the HMP.